exercism/clojure/exercises/concept/annalyns-infiltration/.docs/instructions.md

 ## 1. Check if a fast attack can be made

 Implement the `can-fast-attack?` function that takes a boolean value that indicates if the knight is awake.
 This function returns `true` if a fast attack can be made based on the state of the knight.
-Otherwise, returns `false`:
+Otherwise, it returns `false`:

 ```clojure
 (def knight-awake? true)